AnestisAsl/Eurystheus/README.md

 I could also name this **"mastering the basics"**, since it was my first large web development project.
 It is not pure vanilla JS since i used libraries like jQuery and AJAX but it is developed without using frontend or backend frameworks.
 Read the very detailed .pdf file for more informations like the tech-stack and more.
 It also contains images as a brief preview of the application.

-The rest of the Code will be provided soon, after checking for sensitive informations.